upa/unvme/README.md

     $ make install

-This will install libunvme.h in the /usr/local/include directory and libunvme.a in the /usr/local/lib directory.
+This will install unvme.h in the /usr/local/include directory and libunvme.a in the /usr/local/lib directory.